-Dorothy A. Brown is Vice Provost for Academic Affairs and Professor of Law at Emory University School of Law.
+Dorothy A. Brown is an Asa Griggs Candler Professor of Law at Emory University.
+She is a nationally recognized scholar in race, class, and tax policy.
 She is a nationally recognized scholar in the areas of law school reform, and race, class, and tax policy.

 A popular speaker in the legal academy, she has appeared on CNN’s Starting Point, Need to Know on PBS, and NPR’s Tell Me More.
 The New York Times, National Law Journal, CNN, Forbes, and Bloomberg have published her opinion pieces.